Maternal-Fetal Medicine at RWJBarnabas Health

 Uncontrolled gestational diabetes increases the risk for preterm labor and delivery, preeclampsia, and high blood pressure.

-Many women with gestational diabetes can have healthy pregnancies if they manage their condition, following a diet and treatment plan from their health care provider.
+Many women with gestational diabetes can have healthy pregnancies if they manage their condition, which typically includes following a diet and treatment plan from their health care provider.
+In some cases, glucose-lowering medication or insulin injections may be necessary for the health of the baby.
+This is especially true in the later weeks of pregnancy, when insulin resistance is naturally at its highest point.

-Superior Care for High-Risk Pregnancies at RWJBarnabas Health
+Get Superior High-Risk Pregnancy Care at RWJBarnabas Health

-RWJBarnabas Health maternity centers have state-of-the-art technology and expert medical staff.
-We are equipped to handle any emergency for mothers and babies before, during and after delivery.
+RWJBarnabas Health maternity centers have state-of-the-art technology and expert medical staff that will help you achieve the best possible outcome.
+Our maternal-fetal medicine specialists are equipped to handle any emergency for mothers and babies before, during and after delivery.
 Learn more about maternity care at RWJBarnabas Health.

 Find a doctor today or request a maternity tour at an RWJBarnabas Health hospital.